 Teaching is very important to me.
-I love to speak with groups about my community experience, social media, blogging, and trends.
+I love to speak with groups about my community experience, social media, blogging, healthy yoga habits, and trends.
 Workshops and presentations on all aspects of my work help people use available online tools more effectively.

 Speaker, Montgomery County Planning ReThink Series on Knowledge.
 April 8, 2010